bhavay1998/sql_ecomm_analytics/README.md

 ## Project Highlights
-The highlights mentioned for each section of the project can be verified by looking at the [output](scripts_output).
+The highlights mentioned for each section of the project can be verified by looking at the [output tables](scripts_output).
 ### Traffic Source Analysis

 Assisted the Marketing Director in optimizing paid marketing channels using SQL-based traffic source analysis: